Where are the best German Christmas markets?

 Dresden Christmas market

-The Dresden Christmas market is housed in the Altmarkt, the city’s oldest square, and envelopes visitors in an enchanting atmosphere.
+The Dresden Christmas market is housed in the Altmarkt, the city’s oldest square, and embraces visitors in an enchanting atmosphere.
 Along with wooden stalls, you’ll be able to enjoy fairy tale style elf cottages, a puppet theatre and Santa Claus’ house.

 Start your festive trip with LeShuttle